Value Estimation - Mineral Interests

 7. 6.
 EQUIPMENT VALUES

-The salvage value of the lease equipment (personal property) is added to the working interest (only) as a capital asset.
+The salvage value of the lease equipment (personal property) is included on a separate property account to the operator as a capital asset.
 The value is calculated as a function of the depth and number of wells on the lease.

 8. 7.
 DISCOUNT RATE